 The mobile app is preinstalled on most Android phones and enables you to access your files on the move.
 You can even edit them without downloading first, which many other services require.
 The app is available for iOS, too.
 Google Photos, which shares space with Google Drive, has automatic upload for your photos and videos.

 pCloud’s desktop client is available for Windows, macOS and Linux.
 In fact, it is the best cloud storage for Linux.
-You can access it using a system tray icon or the pCloud drive in your system files manager.
+You can access it using a system tray icon or the pCloud drive in your system files manager (find out how to set up pCloud Drive).
 The interface is dark, but clear and intuitive.

 The web app has more features than the desktop client, gives access to all of pCloud’s tools in one place and offers a fast, streamlined experience.